Edictum

 • Unregistered tools default to SideEffect.IRREVERSIBLE (most restrictive classification)

-• Postconditions default to warn; redact and deny effects are enforced for READ/PURE tools but fall back to warn for WRITE/IRREVERSIBLE tools (because the action already happened -- hiding the result removes context the agent needs)
+• Postconditions default to warn; redact and block effects are enforced for READ/PURE tools but fall back to warn for WRITE/IRREVERSIBLE tools (because the action already happened -- hiding the result removes context the agent needs)

 Next Steps